atifaziz/LinqPadless/README.md

 ## Limitations

+Requires .NET Core SDK 2.1+ for executables or [dotnet-script] for C# scripts.

+C# scripts will run on .NET Core only.

 LINQPad Query files must be either C# Statements, Expression or Program.
 In the case of a C# Program query, a `Main` declared to be asynchronous must return `Task`.